Accelerating Reduction and Scan Using Tensor Core Units: Introduction

-The objective of the paper is to expand the class of algorithms that can execute on \mpus --- enabling the \mpu to be used for non-GEMM kernels.
-We choose reduction and scan, since a large body of work~\cite{blelloch1989scans,blelloch1993segmented,blelloch1990pre,mccool2012structured,tristan2015efficient,xie2018culda_cgs,mitchell2017accelerating,chan2010more} has shown that they are key primitives of data parallel implementations of radix sort, quicksort, string comparison, lexical analysis, stream compaction, polynomial evaluation, solving recurrence equations, and histograms.
-We formulate a simple mapping between reduction or scan and \mpus.
-Then we develop a library of warp-, block-, and grid-level primitives for reduction and scan that utilize the NVIDIA \mpus, and present how they can be used in concert to achieve near-ideal performance.
-Although this paper targets GPUs, the motivation, methods, and observations are applicable to a wide number of \mpu implementations.

-While the formulation is the main objective, we show that our reduction and scan algorithms is either order of magnitude faster or rivals the fastest GPU implementation, with much lower programming complexity.
-We also show that by leveraging the \mpu we free up the general purpose ALUs on the SMs for tasks that cannot be expressed in terms of \mpu operations.
+The objective of the paper is to expand the class of algorithms that can execute on \mpus --- enabling the \mpus to be used within a wider range of non-GEMM algorithms.
+We choose reduction and scan, since a large body of work~\cite{blelloch1993segmented,chan2010more,mccool2012structured} has shown that they are key primitives for data parallel implementations of radix sort, quicksort, lexical analysis, stream compaction, and polynomial evaluation.
+In this paper, we formulate a mapping of reduction or scan onto \mpus.
+We then introduce algorithms for cache- (warp-), processing element (PE)/core- (block-), and device- (grid-) level reduction and scan and show their performance on NVIDIA \mpus.
+We separate our algorithm description from implementation, making the algorithms, motivation, methods, and observations generally applicable to a broader range of \mpus and numerical precision agnostic.
+While the formulation is the main objective of the paper, we show that an implementation of our algorithms on NVIDIA V100 is either order of magnitude faster or rival the fastest GPU implementation, with much lower programming complexity.
+The key contributions of the paper are: